Jump To Section

 - Over the next 24 hours, press down on the cabbage with a clean wooden spoon, releasing more liquid and further submerging the cabbage.

 - Over the next 3-10 days, as it’s fermenting, keep the jar out of direct sunlight.
-After three days, taste the sauerkraut—when it’s to your liking, screw on the cap and place it in the fridge.
+After three days, taste the sauerkraut and adjust the amount of salt—when it’s to your liking, screw on the cap and place it in the fridge.
 Alternatively, you can continue to experiment and allow it to ferment further.
-If you see any white froth or mold sitting on the surface, don’t worry: Scoop it off (including any cabbage that happened to be floating at the surface) and continue fermenting.
+If you see any white froth, scum, or mold sitting on the surface, don’t worry: Scoop it off (including any cabbage that happened to be floating at the surface) and continue fermenting.
 The rest of the submerged sauerkraut is perfectly fine.